Parallel spinor flows on three-dimensional Cauchy hypersurfaces: Parallel spinors on Lorentzian four-manifolds

 \subsection{General theory}

-Let $(M,g)$ be a four-dimensional \emph{space-time}, that is, a connected, oriented and time oriented Lorentzian four-manifold equipped with a Lorentzian metric $g$.
-We assume that $(M,g)$ is equipped with a bundle of irreducible real spinors $\mathrm{S}_g$.
-This is by definition a bundle of irreducible real Clifford modules over the bundle of Clifford algebras of $(M,g)$.
-Existence of such $\mathrm{S}_g$ is obstructed.
-The obstruction was shown in \cite{LazaroiuShahbazi,Lazaroiu:2017zpl} to be equivalent to the existence of a spin structure $Q_g$, in which case $\mS_g$ can be considered as a vector bundle associated to $Q_g$ through the tautological representation induced by the natural embedding $\mathrm{Spin}_{+}(3,1)\subset \Cl(3,1)$, where $\mathrm{Spin}_{+}(3,1)$ denotes the connected component of the identity of the spin group in signature $(3,1) = -+++$ and $\Cl(3,1)$ denotes the real Clifford algebra in $(3,1)$.
-Therefore, we will assume that $(M,g)$ is spin and equipped with a fixed spin structure $Q_g$.
-With these provisos in mind, the Levi-Civita connection $\nabla^g$ on $(M,g)$ induces canonically a connection on $\mS_g$, the \emph{spinorial} Levi-Civita connection, which we denote for simplicity by the same symbol.
+We begin by briefly presenting the theory of parallel spinors on globally hyperbolic Lorentzian four-dimensional manifolds as developed in \cite{Cortes:2019xmk,Murcia:2020zig}, where parallel spinors were described in terms of a specific type of distribution satisfying a certain system of partial differential equations.
+Let $(M,g)$ be a four-dimensional \emph{space-time}, i.e. a connected, oriented and time oriented four-manifold endowed with a Lorentzian metric $g$.
+We assume that $(M,g)$ admits a bundle of irreducible real spinors $\mathrm{S}_g$.
+The existence of such $\mathrm{S}_g$ is equivalent \cite{LazaroiuShahbazi,Lazaroiu:2017zpl,Lazaroiu:2018igs} to the existence of a spin structure $Q_g$, in which case $\mS_g$ can be conceived as the vector bundle associated to $Q_g$ via the tautological representation given by the canonical embedding $\mathrm{Spin}_{+}(3,1)\subset \Cl(3,1)$, where $\mathrm{Spin}_{+}(3,1)$ stands for the connected component of the identity of the spin group in signature $(3,1) = -+++$ and $\Cl(3,1)$ denotes the real Clifford algebra in the aforementioned signature.
+Therefore, we will assume that $(M,g)$ is spin and endowed with a fixed spin structure $Q_g$.
+Under these conditions, the Levi-Civita connection $\nabla^g$ on $(M,g)$ induces naturally a connection on $\mS_g$, the \emph{spinorial} Levi-Civita connection, which for the sake of simplicity is denoted by the same symbol.